6 Factors That Contribute to Long Term Success of Dental Implants

 Dental implants are a great way to replace and restore lost teeth.
 They are practical, long-lasting, and do not require extra care beyond routine oral hygiene habits.
 Usually, dental implants, if properly cared for, can last a decade (or more).
 However, several factors contribute to the long-term success of your dental implants.
 So if you want to get your dental implant to live up to their maximum life, you must know of all the possible issues that may interfere with your dental implants.

-When you schedule an appointment for a dental implant with and at Lehigh Oral and Maxillofacial Surgery, they ensure to discuss the following issues with you and identify any potential problems that may limit the durability of your dental implants.
+When you schedule an appointment for a dental implant with our specialists and Our specialists at Lehigh Oral and Maxillofacial Surgery, they ensure to discuss the following issues with you and identify any potential problems that may limit the durability of your dental implants.

 For effective healing and lasting dental implant success, it is essential to have sufficient bone quality.
 Since the dental implant fuses with the jaw, without enough bone material, there will be compromised implant integration.
 As a result, it is more likely to fail.

 In such a case, we recommend bone grafts that support the implant.

 Gums are critical support for your dental implants.
 With uncontrolled gum disease, dental implants are more likely to fail.
 Therefore, patients with gum disease should seek effective treatment for their gum diseases before getting dental implants.

 Another potential factor that can hinder the long-term success of a dental implant is smoking.
 Patients who smoke are more likely to experience implant failure than those who don't.
 So to get the best results from your dental implants, it is best to refrain from smoking.

 Inadequate Dental Hygiene

 Inadequate cleaning and maintenance of your teeth following a dental implant can lead to poor plaque control.
 In turn, it can affect the long term success of your dental implant.

 Underlying Health Conditions